Rock Sugar (also known as Rock Candy)

 I never knew this, but as I was learning TCM formally, this is one of those ingredients where you didn’t think it really pulled any weight to help with finding balance in the body, but it does!

 It actually tonifies the Qi and moisturizes the lungs and helps clear the lungs and remove phlegm!
 This is why it’s often paired nicely with some of the lung nourishing and healing Chinese herbal teas and tonics.
 I’ve also seen it as an additive for those drastically bitter Chinese tonics that my Chinese doctor prescribes for me!

-- Rock sugar comes in a variety of colours such as varying tones of yellow of clear (as pictured above)
+Structurally, it’s a type of confectionary composed of large sugar crystals compiled together.
+Rock sugar comes in a variety of colours such as varying tones of yellow to clear.

 How do I prepare it?

-- In any supermarket, they come prepackaged in bags
+- You can buy rock sugar in any supermarket, they come prepackaged in bags

 - You can also purchase this from wet marts in Hong Kong in bulk